-

 (154)

-A durable black skillet made with cast iron and a durable enamel finish for easy care and exceptional heat transfer.
+A durable cast iron skillet with a blue enamel finish for versatile cooking and easy cleanup.

 Pros: versatility, easy to clean, durability